Single Premium Life Insurance – Everything You Need to Know

 Comparing the drawbacks of different types of life insurance policies is an excellent way to determine what would best fit your family.

-It’s a MEC
+It’s an MEC

 The MEC classification puts a big damper on the benefits of having a cash value accumulation on your life insurance.